MIXING & EFFECTS

 compressor with built-in peak limiting.
 Functions are discussed from left to right on the plugin:

 - IN/OUT (Peak Meter) - Located below the peak meter, this switch () displays either the incoming or outgoing signal strength.
 Hover your mouse pointer over the peak meter and look at the

 - IIR/FIR (Filter type) - Select either an IIR (ButterWorth IIR, 24dB/oct) or a FIR (LinearPhase)

 - LIMITER - When selected (ON) the output of the Multiband Compressor will not exceed 0 dB.

 - SPEED - Controls the scroll rate of the peak/filter cutoff display.
 When the slider is set to 0 (far left) the peak display will be turned

 off and only the filter cutoff graph will be displayed.

-- Filter cutoff - Four knobs below the Speed slider for selecting the filter cutoff.
+- Filter cutoff - There are four knobs below the Speed slider for selecting the filter cutoff.
+When you touch any of these the display will change to show the cutoff graph.
 From left to right: Lowpass upper limit,